Dai0526/ASE-Fall2016/project/readme.md

 create group
 add group member
 ```
-Use
+To start the app, use:
 ```
 fab run
 ```
-to start the app, and use
+To test the app, use:
 ```
 fab test
 ```
-to test.